rebelsky/csc207c/_mps/associative-arrays.md

 > Since a key part of this assignment is writing tests, I may never provide you with such tests.
 One would hope that 40+ students working together should be able to catch most errors.

+**What happens if someone pushes a faulty test?**

+If someone pushes a faulty test, we hope that someone catches it quickly and lets me know.
+(Or that I catch it quickly.)

+**Since we're pushing tests before we write, how should we approach writing tests?
+I would imagine too complicated tests from the beginning defeat the purpose of test driven.**

+There are multiple perspectives on test-drive design.
+One is that you write a few tests, make your code pass them, write a few more, make your code pass them, and so on and so forth.

+I find that there are disadvantages to that strategy.
+Foremost among those is that once you've started to write code, you've developed a mental model of what should be happening.
+Writing the tests first let you think more broadly about what could go wrong.
+Hence, I prefer to see early tests, even if we don't pass them all.

+In terms of what happens, we'll want some simple tests and some more complicated tests.
+When using tests, our hope is that each test gets us closer to correct code.
+The count of remaining tests to pass gives us a sense of progress.